ckan/ckan/doc/extensions/tutorial.rst

 The plugins toolkit
 -------------------

-CKAN's :ref:`plugins toolkit <plugins toolkit>` is a Python module containing core CKAN functions, classes and exceptions for use by CKAN extensions.
+CKAN's :doc:`plugins toolkit <plugins-toolkit>` is a Python module containing core CKAN functions, classes and exceptions for use by CKAN extensions.

 The toolkit's :func:`~ckan.plugins.toolkit.get_action` function returns a CKAN